vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

     * Issues expected amount of Synth
     * Sends collateral to the covenant that is built using current RA price, parameters given by Sponsor, and pre-agreed parameters
-    * Includes (unsigned) input for re-issuance token from the Issuer and the corresponding output to receive re-issuance token.
+    * Includes (unsigned) input for the re-issuance token from the Issuer and the corresponding output to receive the re-issuance token.
 The input with re-issuance token also contains the non-confidential issuance data.

-- The issuer gives the transaction template to Sponsor, along with Issuer's pubkey, the RA price that was used to build the covenant and possibly the oracle signature attesting this RA price
+- The issuer gives the transaction template to the Sponsor, along with Issuer's pubkey, the RA price that was used to build the covenant and possibly the oracle signature attesting this RA price
 - Sponsor checks the transaction template: checks the price against their own price source and/or against the oracle signature, checks the amount of Synth issued and the amount